-History of the Building
+History of the Club

 Renovation materials were in short supply due to World War II so many of the renovations were done using original wood from various parts of the residence.
 In 1945-1946, the bar was built in what is now the ladies restroom using wood from sliding doors and woodwork from within the house.
 The kitchen was enlarged and improved to function as a commercial kitchen.
 The main floor was opened up to create a dining room.
-In 1947, the remodel was complete and the doors were open business.

 On December 11, 1946, the Chippewa Club opened as a non-profit, unincorporated association.
 By law, this type of association cannot own property.
 Ownership was transferred to three club members for $10,000 and they were designated as trustees.
 The Club operated in this manner with various members serving as trustees until 1973 when it became a non-profit corporation